-The first time in Toronto the contest was conducted in 2006.
-Now in Canada the Math Kangaroo is conducted in the following cities: Calgary, Charlottetown (new), Coquitlam, Edmonton, Guelph (new), Halifax, Lethbridge (new), London, Montreal, Mississauga, North Bay, Ottawa, Regina (new), St. Catharines (new), Scarborough, Sherbrooke (new), St. John's, Sudbury, Sydney (new), Thunder Bay, Toronto, Vancouver (new), Waterloo (new), and Winnipeg.
+The first time the contest was conducted in Toronto was in 2006.
+The Math Kangaroo Contest is now conducted in the following Canadian cities: Calgary, Charlottetown (new), Coquitlam, Edmonton, Guelph (new), Halifax, Lethbridge (new), London, Montreal, Mississauga, North Bay, Ottawa, Regina (new), St. Catharines (new), Scarborough, Sherbrooke (new), St. John's, Sudbury, Sydney (new), Thunder Bay, Toronto, Vancouver (new), Waterloo (new), and Winnipeg.

 Format and General Information

-The Math Kangaroo competition is a multiple choice contest for students from grades 1 – 12.
-It takes place each year in the spring.
-Problem sets consist of three sections 8 questions each.
+The Math Kangaroo Contest is a multiple choice competition for students from grades 1 – 12.
+Problem sets consist of three sections of 8 questions each.

-The competition typically takes place on the last Sunday in March, the exact dates of the contest will be posted on the National website at http://kangaroo.math.ca.
+The competition typically takes place on the last Sunday in March, and the exact dates of the contest will be posted on the National website at kangaroo.math.ca.

 Note: check-in and start times may be different for different locations, please check your account carefully and watch for emails from your location organizer closer to the date of the test.

-The Grades 1 – 2 competition is 45 minutes in length (18 questions), grades 3 – 4 are 60 minutes in length (24 questions) and Grades 5 – 12 are 75 minutes (30 questions).
+The Grades 1 – 2 contest is 45 minutes in length (18 questions), Grades 3 – 4 is 60 minutes in length (24 questions), and Grades 5 – 12 is 75 minutes (30 questions).
 Please take this into account if you have students writing multiple levels.

 Toronto/GTA participants can choose to write at one of three locations: